DataFire/Integrations/integrations/generated/azure_batchai_batchai/README.md

 #### Input
 * input `object`
   * resourceGroupName **required** `string`: Name of the resource group to which the resource belongs.
+  * workspaceName **required** `string`: The name of the workspace.
+Workspace names can only contain a combination of alphanumeric characters along with dash (-) and underscore (_).
+The name must be from 1 through 64 characters long.
+  * experimentName **required** `string`: The name of the experiment.
+Experiment names can only contain a combination of alphanumeric characters along with dash (-) and underscore (_).
+The name must be from 1 through 64 characters long.
   * jobName **required** `string`: The name of the job within the specified resource group.
 Job names can only contain a combination of alphanumeric characters along with dash (-) and underscore (_).
 The name must be from 1 through 64 characters long.
   * outputdirectoryid **required** `string`: Id of the job output directory.
 This is the OutputDirectory-->id parameter that is given by the user during Create Job.
+  * directory `string`: The path to the directory.
   * linkexpiryinminutes `integer`: The number of minutes after which the download link will expire.
   * maxresults `integer`: The maximum number of items to return in the response.
 A maximum of 1000 files can be returned.
   * api-version **required** `string`: Specifies the version of API used for this request.